srcasm/trnslt/README.md

 **trnslt** provides a simple and flexible way of sharing localized and translated versions of your site with almost no coding skills and no changes to the backend of your website.

+*trnslt is not for automatically translating your site.
+It's useful when you've got someone who is going to create a localized version of your content.
+You can use trnslt to offer two versions of your site without any major overhauls.*

 How to use trnslt on your site
 -----------